-While the majority of the trail was constructed on fairly level terrain, a section of the trail along NW 26th Street required steeper grades, up to 5 percent.
+While the majority of the trail was constructed on fairly level terrain, a section of the trail along NW 26th Street required steeper grades, up to five percent.
 Trail design of this section accounted for user accessibility while reducing large earthwork cuts and fills and accommodation of existing drainage patterns.

 The trail crosses NW 26th Street at its intersection with Highway 415.
 It was designed to accommodate future signalization at the intersection with trail user safety in mind.

-The trail was constructed entirely within existing right of way and permanent easements.
+The trail was constructed entirely within existing right-of-way and permanent easements.
 At times, it became challenging to keep construction limits within boundaries established in the late 1990’s.
 Alignment was carefully considered to accomplish this.

 The curvature of the horizontal alignment adds to the user experience of the trail.
 However, at times, the steepness of the profile created challenges for paving the trail.
-The complexity of the trail and quality of construction garnered the Iowa’s Best Recreational Trail PCC Paving Project award from the Iowa Concrete Paving Association in 2011.
+The complexity of the trail and quality of construction garnered an Iowa’s Best Recreational Trail PCC Paving Project award from the Iowa Concrete Paving Association in 2011.